Increasing the Accessibility of Ontario’s

 Accessing our Heritage is a project that began in December 2019 and focuses on increasing the accessibility of Ontario’s heritage buildings, spaces and main streets.
-A conference for built environment professionals will be held in the fall to discuss how to remove barriers to making heritage buildings and spaces more accessible.
+A conference for built environment professionals will be held on Wednesday, October 20, 2021 from 12 to 5pm to discuss how to remove barriers to making heritage buildings and spaces more accessible.

 The Accessing our Heritage Conference aims to inspire action and build awareness amongst planners, architects, engineers, heritage leaders, media, BIAs, businesses, people with disabilities, and more.
 This will be a gathering of people who care deeply about heritage and accessibility and who, through multi-stakeholder dialogue, can develop a vision that unites their distinct roles and visions in an effort to increase the accessibility of Ontario’s heritage buildings.
-The conference will be in October 2021.
-More information to follow.
+The conference will be held October 20, 2021.

 This project is being guided by an Advisory Committee made up of BIAs, Municipal Accessibility Staff, individuals with disabilities, and business owners.
 The committee members include: